worldline/angular-security-training/docs/common-threats/xss/xss-detection.md

 XSS vulnerabilities are difficult to identify and completely be removed from web applications or API.

+- **Review** new code by a knowledgeable person in secure coding.
+- **SAST** scans are  capable to detect vulnerable code which could allow XSS attacks.
-DAST tools such as OWASP ZAP can scan your application and help you detect these XSS flaws.
+- **DAST** tools such as OWASP ZAP can scan your application and help you detect exploitable flaws allowing XSS.